Allan John ISEDALE

 Grave GPS?, ?

-CHRIS is NOT mentioned on the Police Wall of Remembrance *NEED MORE INFO
+is NOT mentioned on the Police Wall of Remembrance * NOT JOB RELATED

 FURTHER INFORMATION IS NEEDED ABOUT THIS PERSON, THEIR LIFE, THEIR CAREER AND THEIR DEATH.